Shaker Aamer: Guantanamo

 Aamer has been described as an unofficial spokesman for the detainees at Guantanamo.
 He has spoken up for the welfare of prisoners, negotiating with camp commanders and organizing protests against cruel treatment.
 He organized and participated in a hunger strike in 2005 in which he lost half of his weight.
 He demanded the prisoners be treated according to the Geneva Convention, allowing the detainees to form a grievance committee.
 In negotiations, the camp administration promised a healthier diet for the prisoners after he agreed to end the hunger strike.
 His lawyer Stafford Smith said the grievance committee was formed, but that the camp authorities disbanded it after a few days.
-American spokesmen Major Jeffrey Weir denied that the Americans had ever agreed to any conditions resulting from the hunger strike.
+American spokesman Major Jeffrey Weir denied that the Americans had ever agreed to any conditions resulting from the hunger strike.

 In September 2006, Aamer's attorneys filed a 16-page motion arguing for his removal from isolation in Guantanamo Bay prison.
 They argued extended periods of isolation were detrimental to his mental and physical health.

 Aamer continued to take part in additional hunger strikes and was held in solitary confinement for most of the time.
 His lawyers described his solitary confinement as "cruel" and said his health was affected to a point where they feared for his life.
 In 2011 Stafford Smith, director of the UK branch of Reprieve, said Aamer is "falling apart at the seams."

 On 18 September 2006, Aamer's attorneys filed a 16-page motion arguing for his removal from isolation in Guantanamo Bay prison.
 The motion alleges that Aamer had been held in solitary confinement for 360 days at the time of filing, and was tortured by beatings, exposure to temperature extremes, and sleep deprivation, which together caused him to suffer to the point of becoming mentally unbalanced.
 The next day Katznelson filed a motion to enforce the Geneva Conventions on his behalf.